PaNOSC-ViNYL/ase/doc/ase/db/db.rst

       - 10 or more atoms
     * - H<3
       - less than 3 hydrogen atoms
+    * - formula=H2O
+      - Exactly two hydrogens and one oxygen
     * - id=2345
       - specific id
     * - age<1h